caeuteixeira/Golang-Tech_With_Tim/README.md

 # Golang-Tech_With_Tim
- My first steps on Golang
+ My first steps on Golang.
+ This is the youtube playlist I'm using to study.